killerdolp/2D-report-ALGO/Report.md

 		node.color <- "black"
 		RBT.root = node
 		return

-	//Find for smallest node
-	smallest_node = RBT.root
+	//find where to insert the node
+	check_node <- RBT.node
+	node_to_insert_at <- NIL
-	WHILE smallest_node.left != NIL do
+	WHILE check_node != NIL do
+		node_to_insert_at <- check_node
+		IF node.points > check_node.points do
+			check_node <- check_node.right
+		ELSE
-		smallest_node <- smallest_node.left
+			check_node <- check_node.left

-	//Add node to the left of this node smallest_node.left = node
+	//tells which node is the parent
-	node.parent = smallest_node
+	node.parent <- node_to_insert_at

+	//is the node is a left or right child
+	IF node_to_insert_at == None:
+		RBT.root <- node
+	ELIF node.points > node_to_insert_at.points do
+		node_to_insert_at.right <- node
+	ELSE do
+		node_to_insert_at.right <- node

 	//Ensure that the red-black property is maintained RBT.size <- RBT.size + 1
 	FIX_INSERT(node)
 ```

+In this implementation, the insert operation is used when a new user is created or when updating the weekly scoreboard.
+The process follows these steps:
+	1. **Check if the tree is empty:** If the root is empty, the new node is directly set as the root
+	2. **Find appropriate position :** If the root is not empty, we traverse the tree to locate the correct parent node where the new node is added a leaf.
+	3. **Determine if the node is a left or right child :** Depending on the value of the new node, it is added as either a left or right child of the parent node
-In this implementation, the insert operation is only used when a new user is created.
-Unlike a normal RBT where nodes are inserted based on their values, every **new** user starts with **0 points**.
-Thus, the placement in the tree follows a fixed pattern.
-The pseudocode reflects this by locating the minimum node (the node with the smallest `points`) and adding the new user as a left child.
-When a new node is added to the BST, this may violate the RBT properties.
-To fix the tree, a corrective operation called `FIX_INSERT` is applied.
+But when a new node is added to the BST, this may violate the RBT properties.
+Hence, to fix the tree, a corrective operation called `FIX_INSERT` is applied.
 ##### Fix Insert Operation
 ```
 FUNCTION FIX_INSERT(node):